 The hollow-point bullet fabrication process also produces a flat, evenly formed underside on the round, which supposedly enhances steadiness by providing a more consistent piston surface for the cartridge’s inflation chemicals.

-All hollow point and smooth soft-nosed bullets are typically alluded to as dum-dums, just after colonial armory at Dum Dum, which is currently located in north Calcutta, India, where crimped, expanding bullets are thought to have originally been manufactured.
+All hollow point and smooth soft-nosed bullets are alluded to as dum-dums, just after the colonial armory at Dum Dum, which is currently located in north Calcutta, India, where crimped, expanding bullets are thought to have originally been manufactured.

 Hollowpoint bullets feature a concave core coated with lead or a comparable substance.